When to float and when to fix

-It’s certainly a question that plenty of homeowners are asking right now.
-And the best way to answer it is to weigh up your priorities and choose the rate and the term that’s best for you.
-So here are some things you may want to think about.
+It’s always a question that homeowners want the answer to.
+The best way to answer it is to weigh up your priorities and choose the rate and the term that’s best for you.
+Here are some things you may want to think about.

 A fixed rate means you’ll know exactly what your repayments will be over a fixed term.
 So whatever interest rates do, you’ll be able to budget for your repayments with certainty.
 You can even increase the amount you repay by up to $1,000 a month or $500 each fortnight without any penalties (as long as those increased payments remain for the fixed rate period.)

-Right now, floating rates are lower than fixed rates.
-While it’s unlikely they’ll stay that way, they are currently the cheapest way to borrow money.
+A floating rate never runs a risk of having to pay a break fee, and moves up or down with the market.
 They’re also more flexible if you want to make extra repayments on your loan at any time.
+If you are salary crediting and transactional banking, at least a portion of your loan must remain on floating rate.
 The downside of a floating rate is that rates can change at any time – and that means your regular repayments will change too.

 What can you afford?